ELEVATE-Project/survey-project-creation-service/src/scripts/readme.md

 # Script Excution

--   Navigate to the script folder using the following command
+-   Navigate to the scripts folder using the following command
     ```bash
-    cd src/script
+    cd src/scripts
     ```
 -   Run **uploadCertificateBaseTemplate.js** only once while setup the project
     ```bash